 - 1. An employee who by virtue of the Work and Care Act is entitled to calamities and other short-term non-attendance leave, including leave to comply with legal obligations or paternity leave, is entitled to retention of his remuneration during this leave with due observance of paragraph 3. - 2.
-A calamity is taken to mean a sudden event with regard to which the employee must take measures without delay.

-3. The right to continued payment of wages in the event of calamities applies to no more than two days per calendar year.
+A calamity is taken to mean a sudden event with regard to which the employee must take measures without delay and this requires an immediate interruption of work. - 3.
+The right to continued payment of wages in the event of calamities applies to no more than two days per calendar year.